The volume-preserving Willmore flow: Preliminaries

 where $\langle \cdot, \cdot\rangle$ denotes the Euclidean metric. {The chosen orientation on $\Sigma$ determines a unit normal field $\nu\colon\Sigma\to\S^2$ along $f$, which in local coordinates in the orientation is given by

-We will always work with this unit normal vector field. } The second fundamental form of $f$ is then given by projecting the second derivatives of $f$ in normal direction, i.e. in local coordinates we define $ A_{ij} \defeq \langle\partial_i\partial_j f, \nu\rangle$.
-The mean curvature and the tracefree part of the second fundamental form are then given by
+We will always work with this unit normal vector field. } The second fundamental form of $f$ is then given by projecting the second derivatives of $f$ in normal direction, i.e.\ in local coordinates we define $ A_{ij} \defeq \langle\partial_i\partial_j f, \nu\rangle$.
+The mean curvature and the tracefree part of the second fundamental form are

 where $g^{ij}\defeq \left(g_{ij}\right)^{-1}$. {Note that $g$, $A$ and $A^0$ are scalar valued $2\choose 0$-tensors.} Moreover, for any vector field $X$ along $f$, we have the tangential and normal projections